 The new AONB Management Plan will set out priorities to build support for the landscape over the next five years.
 The more people they involve, the more successful the Plan will be.
 Please follow the link to fill in our online survey – it should take no more than 10 minutes. https://www.surveymonkey.co.uk/r/YJGY7FS

-Please click below to download the March Affordable Housing Newsletter from Shropshire Council.
+Please click below to visit RIGHT HOME, RIGHT PLACE website and complete the survey from Shropshire Council.

 The Youth Café meet on a Monday evening from 5.00 p.m. – 6.30 p.m. at Gobowen Pavilion and playing fields.

 The session is free of charge to attend with a café offering hot and cold food and drinks.
 Items range from, toasties, pot noodles, sandwiches, cans of pop, biscuits, ice cream and waffles and much more

 Whist at youth café, youngsters are offered a wide range of activities, football, dodgeball, kan jam, field games, pool, table tennis, table hockey, consoles, board games and music